-'''

 data.o

-'''

-When you use a file name which does not contain any wild card characters, the linker will first see if you also specified the file name on the linker command line or in an INPUT command.
+When you use a file name which is not an 'archive:file' specifier and does not contain any wild card characters, the linker will first see if you also specified the file name on the linker command line or in an INPUT command.
 If you did not, the linker will attempt to open the file as an input file, as though it appeared on the command line.
 Note that this differs from an INPUT command, because the linker will not search for the file in the archive search path.